cjochoa/flitetrakr/README.md

 # FliteTrakr challenge

-In this challenge, we need to optimize out travel expenses looking for a way how to get the best out of our money and search for an optimized travel plan.
+In this challenge, we need to optimize out travel expenses looking for a way to get the best out of our money and search for an optimized travel plan.
 Main offices are located in Herzogenaurach (NUE), Canton, MA (BOS), Portland, OR (PDX), Amsterdam (AMS) and Hong Kong (HKG).
 Unfortunately not all airports are reachable from any other airport directly or stop-over flights are cheaper so that you also have to consider Frankfurt (FRA), London-Heathrow (LHR) and Dubai (DXB) cause in all of those there is a comfortable Lounge.

 The current application reads in the current connection table including prices as the first line and being able to answer questions with every following line.